-Helping Hand has partnered with SAHMRI for a two-year trial research project that will test the effectiveness of ultraviolet light technology in reducing the spread of airborne viruses such as colds, influenza and even COVID-19.
+Helping Hand has partnered with SAHMRI for a two-year trial research project that will test the effectiveness of UV light technology in reducing the spread of airborne viruses such as colds, influenza and even COVID-19.
 Golden Grove and Lightsview Residential Care Homes are both part of this important national research program.

 The PETRA Study will run for two years and is led by Professor Geraint Rogers, from SAHMRI.

 As part of the study, GUV (Germicidal Ultraviolet) wall appliances will be installed in shared areas at Lightsview and Golden Grove.
 These kinds of appliances are already being used in hospital settings to destroy viruses and bacteria in the air.
 Additionally, the research team, will collect air and surface samples and review routine pathology results from residents who have a respiratory illness.
 Overall, the implementation of the trial will have little, or no impact, on the day-to-day activities of Lightsview and Golden Grove.

 In Australia, and around the world, COVID-19, has been a stark reminder of the vulnerability of older people in residential care.
 If the outcome of the trial proves effective, this SAHMRI led project, supported by Helping Hand, could be a milestone game changer for people living and working in residential care.